mecid/mecid.github.io/_posts/2021-09-29-audio-graphs-in-swiftui.md

 ```

-All we need to do to conform to the *AXChartDescriptorRepresentable* protocol is to add the *makeChartDescriptor* function that returns the instance of *AXChartDescriptor*.
+All we need to do is conforming to the *AXChartDescriptorRepresentable* protocol and add the *makeChartDescriptor* function that returns an instance of *AXChartDescriptor*.

 First, we define the X and Y axes by using *AXCategoricalDataAxisDescriptor* and *AXNumericDataAxisDescriptor* types.
 We want to use string labels on the X-axis.
 That's why we use the *AXCategoricalDataAxisDescriptor* type.
 In the case of a line chart, we will use the *AXNumericDataAxisDescriptor* for both axes.